 Position the needle on the LEFT side of the zipper presser foot.
 Place your garment RS up under the zipper foot.

-Then, when you get to the corner, pivot like this…
+Then, when you get to the corner, stop and pivot like this…

 Now, lower the zipper foot and continue topstitching the overlap to the zipper tape all the way to top edge…